 Be sure to talk to team members who perform each task to help identify any major concerns, and gather as much data as possible on your Current Workflow to help define expectations for future planning.

-While there’s no one-size-fits-all solution for a proper workflow, as a general rule, a positive workflow will simplify processes, eliminate redundancies, minimize errors and help your employees accomplish tasks quickly and efficiently.
+As a general rule, a positive workflow will simplify processes, eliminate redundancies, minimize errors and help your employees accomplish tasks quickly and efficiently.

-If you’re noticing bottlenecks in your operations or experiences major (or even minor) setbacks on a consistent basis, it could be a sign of a poor workflow.
+If you’re noticing bottlenecks in your operations or experiencing major (or even minor) setbacks on a consistent basis, it could be a sign of a poor workflow.
 Once you’ve identified the problem, you can start the journey to find and implement the right solution.